jk89/record-deck/GETTING-STARTED.md

 The PS4-controller library has only been tested on Ubuntu and requires joystick:
 1. sudo apt-get install joystick

+If latex is needed e.g. for state-model sympy lib:
+1. sudo apt install texlive-latex-extra dvipng

 # Install frameworks and environment
 In the root directory...